 For the past few years, have been quiet about issues even if already attacked (directly or indirectly) because of the belief that each one of us are entitled to an opinion.

 However, things are now reaching a point where an increasing number of blog posts and feedback are being sent to me by industry peers for comment and clarification.
-Most of these looked down upon on bloggers - especially the new ones and those who get paid to blog.
+Most of these looked down upon on bloggers - especially the new ones and those who get paid or earn from blogging.

 Have also helped out blog communities and partly affected when the main players, whom I have met personally, get into a stage of misunderstanding where those who are not involved or unaware (such as newbie bloggers, supporters, and sponsors) get dragged.